DavidBroome/Aurora-Interview-Data/README.md

 [Reference & DOI]

-In accordance with the British Ecological Society's data archiving policy, all data underpinning the study's results is made accessible here.
+In accordance with the British Ecological Society's data archiving policy (https://besjournals.onlinelibrary.wiley.com/hub/editorial-policies#archiving), all data underpinning the study's results is made accessible here.

 Interviews were conducted by the lead author (James David Broome) in West and East Greenland (Ilulissat, Kulusuk & Tasiilaq), during autumn of 2024.